90’s Christmas Horror Review – Jack Frost (1997)

 Jack Frost was more watchable than I thought it would be.
 Don’t get wrong, it’s absurd and a bad movie, but it’s not so bad its unwatchable the way Lover’s Lane was.
 I have no interest in seeing the sequel, but I wouldn’t mind seeing a legit killer snowman movie created by someone who can handle the idea and is able to make practical effects work.

-I would rate Jack Frost a three out of ten and say it skip it, unless you love bad movies.
+I would rate Jack Frost a one and a half out of five and say it skip it, unless you love bad movies.